evolutional/cosmic_conquest/README.md

 - Only the `klingon` race has any actual AI implemented
 - The `alien` and `romulan` races are implemented as a no-op, so they just sits there and mines their starting planet forever
 - The `beserker` race declares war on everyone but does nothing additional to the `alien`/`romulan` code
+- The source code and docs reference a `debug.c` (secret debug menu) which was not distributed with the source.

 ### Bugs / Problems

+- The original game makes heavy use of string literal modification, which is undefined behaviour in most modern compilers (except MSVC).
+This has been corrected in the ported code.
+- The original code used `\n` and `\r` interchangably, which caused input issues in Linux.
+This has been standardized to `\n` in the port.
 - The load/save system uses direct memory saving/loading.
 This means that original save games are *not* compatible with this version.
 This is probably fixable relatively easily if anyone so wished.
 - `dos-like` does not support displaying the pointer in fullscreen mode, to use the mouse, you must start in windowed mode (`-w` argument)
 - `dos-like` does not support custom pointer graphics, so at this time the original mouse pointer is not displayed
+- The code does not compile cleanly without warnings.
+Many of the issues are down to the old style of the code, such as functions not returning a value or the use of `long` numbers everywhere.

 ## Licenses